The Aylesbury Estate

 The estate was designed by the by architect Hans Peter "Felix" Trenton.
 Building began in 1963 and was completed in 1977.
 The estate was named after Aylesbury in Buckinghamshire and the various sections of the estate are named after other local towns and villages in Buckinghamshire including Foxcote, Wendover, Winslow, Padbury, Taplow, Ravenstone, Latimer and Chiltern.

 Problems with the building began almost the moment the construction was complete.
-Leaks and floods, problems with the lifts and pest problems have been ongoing problems for residents for years.
+Leaks and floods, problems with the lifts and vermin have been ongoing issues for years.

-Crime and the fear of crime has also been a major concern for residents for decades.
-However, in the major headline grabbing incidents that have taken place on the estate, the perpetrators were not residents of the Aylesbury estate, but had found the architecture of the area conducive to carrying out their crimes.
+Over the decades, crime and the fear of crime, has also been a major concern for residents.
+However, in the major headline grabbing incidents that have taken place on the estate, the perpetrators were not actually residents of the Aylesbury estate, but had found the architecture of the area conducive to carrying out their crimes.

 The regeneration of the Aylesbury Estate has been divided into several phases which will see the estate being re-built in 20 years.
 Some of these phases have already been rebuilt, mainly at the top of Albany Road, but demolition has also begun on what is called Site 7 on the corner of East Street and Thurlow Street.
 The large block Bradenham and Chiltern are now almost empty and will be next for demolition.